 Now what I find amazing here is that when the Apostle Paul was attempting to explain this same subject to Jews in his letter to the Galatians, he wrote that the Jews in their confusion would ask a similar question.

 Case and point: In Galatians 3:19 Paul is saying to the Jews "At this point I'm sure all of you who are reading this letter are probably asking the question 'Wherefore then serveth the law?'"
 Here, Paul is referring to the covenant agreement established at Mt Sinai where God spoke (and wrote) the Ten Commandments.
 This agreement is referred to in the Bible as the Old Covenant.

 To explain the purpose of the events that transpired on Mt.
 Sinai, here is the simple version:

-Understanding this problem, the God of Abraham, Isaac and Jacob, put a plan in motion to bring the newly released, idolatrous, children of Jacob (Israel) to a knowledge and understanding of what is today referred to as the Abrahamic Covenant (the New Covenant of grace).
+Understanding this problem, the God of Abraham, Isaac and Jacob, put a plan in motion to bring the newly released, idolatrous, children of Jacob (Israel) to a knowledge and understanding of what is today referred to as the Abrahamic Covenant, the original plan for all mankind which, of course, is called in the New Testament the New Covenant of grace.

 God's plan?
 Offer Israel a covenant based solely on perfect human works.
-In this plan God would give a list of instructions (the Ten Commandments, statutes, ordinances, etc.) to be strictly followed without any missteps; A list that God knew they couldn't keep because of humanity's dark nature - but a list He knew they would agree to because of their ignorance, arrogance and self righteousness.
-Note that there were no provisions for missteps in this agreement; there was no forgiveness and no mercy.
+In this plan God would give a list of instructions (the Ten Commandments, statutes, ordinances, etc.) to be strictly followed without any missteps; A list that God knew they couldn't keep because of humanity's dark nature - but a list He knew they would agree to because of their self sufficiency (righteousness).
+Note that there were no provisions for missteps in this agreement; there was no forgiveness, no mercy, and no grace.
 One sin and the covenant is broken!